Kowaliga, Alabama: History

-Kowaliga Academic and Industrial Institute
+Kowaliga School

 John Jackson Benson gave his son William E. Benson (1873–1915) 10 acres in order to build a private school for the Black community.
 The goal in the school creation was for rural students to eventually find industrial work with their new experiences, or alternatively create an educational foundation for these students in order to continue their education at other institutions afterwards.
+The Kowaliga Academy and Industrial Institute (or Kowaliga Industrial School) was established in roughly 1895, the first building cornerstone was laid in August 1896, and it was incorporated in 1899.

-The Kowaliga Academic and Industrial Institute (or Kowaliga Industrial School) was established in roughly 1895, the first building cornerstone was laid on August 1896, and it was incorporated in 1899.
 The first school building was named Patron's Hall, and it was funded by 70 Black farm workers.
-The first board of trustees for the school during incorporation were John Jackson Benson, William E. Benson, Solomon Robinson, Jackson Robinson, Emily Howle, Mrs. J.L.
-Kaine, and Clinton J. Calloway.
+The first board of trustees for the school during incorporation were John Jackson Benson, William E. Benson, Solomon Robinson, Jackson Robinson, Emily Howland, Mrs. J. L. Kaine, and Clinton J. Calloway.
 Oswald Garrison Villard and Booker T. Washington served later on the board of trustees and advised Benson on developing the community.
 William E. Benson had attended Howard University, he was well connected to other middle class African Americans, and he often would photograph the Kowaliga community and traveled to the north with his photographs in order to fundraise for the school and tuition scholarships.

 William Gray Purcell, an architecture student at Cornell University, was hired around 1899 by William E. Benson to draft architectural designs for Kowaliga, with the goal of expanding their housing and campus.
 None of the Purcell designs for Kowaliga were built, after there was a lynching in the village.